algore7/COSC412Proj/README.md

 ### Frontend
 root folder: web-cosc412proj
 Before running the React project, make sure to install modules with `npm install`
 Created with `create-react-app`.
 Custom components can be found in the `src/components` folder

+### Backend
+root folder:

 ## Features
 1. Trivia Game